Purpose

 Note

-SELECT DBMS_METADATA.GET_DDL('MATERIALIZED_VIEW','view_name') FROM DUAL;statement to query the definition of a materialized view.
+SELECT DBMS_METADATA.GET_DDL('MATERIALIZED_VIEW','view_name') FROM DUAL;statement to view the definition of the materialized view.

 refresh_clause